 User-experience is one of the primary factors in creating a great website.
 A great user-experience is efficient, aesthetically pleasing, and easy-to-use.
 While this may seem like a no-brainer in the grand scheme of website design, many nonprofits fail to effectively provide a pleasant user experience for their visitors.

 Here are 3 primary factors that contribute to a poor user-experience along with solutions for each.

-Slow Loading Time: Kissmetrics found that 40% of users will abandon a site if it takes more than 3 seconds to load.
-How to prevent this?
+Kissmetrics found that 40% of users will abandon a site if it takes more than 3 seconds to load.
+How can you prevent this?

 Avoid heavy videos, photos, flash and other files.

 Compress images using Adobe Firework or Adobe Photoshop.
 These tools allow you minimize the bites in graphics on your site, while maintaining the quality of the image.

 Clean the layout of your page by cutting out unnecessary tabs and creating a sitemap that will provide organization to your website.

 Simple homepage with limited CTAs, compelling photos, and a balance of text vs. imagery.

 Blog articles, press releases, etc are great ways to keep content fresh and your audience engaged.